ElSacho/Multivariate_Standardized_Residuals/README.md

 ## Using `GaussianPredictorLevelsets` & `GaussianPredictorMissingValues`

-The `GaussianPredictorLevelsets` class requires two models as input:
+The `GaussianPredictorLevelsets` and `GaussianPredictorMissingValues` classes require two models as input:
 - A **center model**, which should ideally be pre-trained.
 - A **matrix model**, used to fit the covariance matrix.